Schneider Electric EcoStruxure Machine Expert for HVAC Control

 Schneider Electric Data Types Example for HVAC Control

 Complete working example demonstrating Data Types implementation for HVAC Control using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - HVAC Control Control